ruilong-zhang/ruilong-zhang.github.io/_pages/about.md

 Research Interests
 ======
 My main research area is algorithm design which is part of theoretical computer science.
 Specifically, I am interested in designing efficient algorithms with provable guarantees for problems arising from machine learning, artificial intelligence, and economic computations.
 Some particular models I am investigating are scheduling, fair division, and online problems with predictions.
-More broadly, I am interested in Approximation Algorithms and Combinatorial Optimization.
+More broadly, I am interested in approximation algorithms and combinatorial optimization.

 Getting started